 Vitamin C plays a role in antioxidant defense and enhances immune function.
 The Linus Pauling Institute recommends a vitamin C intake of 400 mg per day for adults.
 Unless you are working with a healthcare practitioner, I wouldn’t recommend taking more than 2,000 mg of vitamin C, in divided doses, per day.
 If you are working with a healthcare practitioner and are experiencing an acute illness, they may recommend 3,000 mg or more of vitamin C per day for a short period of time.

 Zinc assists in the production of hemoglobin, the oxygen-carrying component of red blood cells, and is critical for normal immune function.
-Supplementing with 15 mg (for women) and 20 mg (for men) of zinc per day should help the immune system to fight off infections.
+Supplementing with 15 mg (for women) and 20 mg (for men) of zinc per day can help the immune system in fighting off infections.
 Do not take more than 40 mg of zinc per day, unless you are doing so under the strict guidance of a healthcare practitioner.

 I believe the above three nutrients are essential for supporting the immune system amidst the current COVID-19 pandemic.
 Other supplements that might be helpful include: probiotics, garlic, cod liver oil (EPA/DHA), N-Acetyl Cysteine (NAC), melatonin, elderberry, and colloidal silver sprays (for sore throats).